-- Research provides trusted, objective insights and advice on the mission-critical priorities of leaders across all functional areas of an enterprise through reports, briefings, proprietary tools, access to our research experts, peer networking services and membership programs that enable our clients to drive organizational performance. - Conferences provides business professionals across an organization the opportunity to learn, share and network.
-From our Gartner Symposium/Xpo series, to industry-leading conferences focused on specific business roles and topics, to peer-driven sessions, our offerings enable attendees to experience the best of Gartner insight and advice. - Consulting combines the power of Gartner market-leading research with custom analysis and on-the-ground support to help chief information officers and other senior executives driving technology-related strategic initiatives move confidently from insight to action.
+- Conferences provides executives and teams across an organization the opportunity to learn, share and network.
+From our Gartner Symposium/Xpo series, to industry-leading conferences focused on specific business roles and topics, to peer-driven sessions, our offerings enable attendees to experience the best of Gartner insight and guidance. - Consulting serves senior executives leading technology-driven strategic initiatives leveraging the power of Gartner's actionable, objective insight.
+Through custom analysis and on-the-ground support we enable optimized technology investments and stronger performance on our clients' mission critical priorities.